judus/argon/readme.md

 $container->registerInterceptor(StubInterceptor::class);
 ```

-- Interceptors must implement either `PreResolutionInterceptorInterface` or `PostResolutionInterceptorInterface`
+- Interceptors must implement either `PreResolutionInterceptorInterface` or `PostResolutionInterceptorInterface`.
-- Both require a static `supports(string $id): bool` method to prevent unnecessary instantiation
+- Both varieties require a static `supports()` method so only matching services trigger them.
+- Pre-interceptors may *short-circuit* by returning an object; leaving `null` continues the pipeline.
-- Interceptors are resolved lazily and only when matched
+- Interceptors are resolved lazily and only when matched.
 - You can register as many interceptors as you want.
 They're evaluated in the order they were added.

 ### Extending Services